Olive Gunnison’s world-class collection of curiosities is slowly evaporating in a dusty basement

 An uncertain future

-As a woman interested in science and all things curious, Gunnison was probably used to people not taking her seriously, but when visitors would ask her why she collected so many different things, her reply was simple: “It wouldn’t be a museum of natural history otherwise.”
+As a woman interested in science and all things curious, Gunnison was probably used to people not taking her seriously—and her husband might have wondered why his wife would rather spend her time preserving a two-headed kitten than making a nice jam.
+But when visitors would ask Gunnison why she collected so many different things, her reply was simple: “It wouldn’t be a museum of natural history otherwise.”

 If you go:

-Akin Free Library is open 11 a.m.-5 p.m on Sundays between November 1 and April 1, then Friday, Saturday, and Sunday.
+The Akin Free Library is open Saturday and Sunday 11 a.m. to 4 p.m., May through October.
 Donations to the library can be made here.